-- Make your coop is totally lightproof if possible; bright lights and flashes will disturb your hens and may cause them to become aggressive to other hens in the hen house.
+- Make sure your coop is totally lightproof if possible; bright lights and flashes will disturb your hens and may cause them to become aggressive to other hens in the hen house.
 Cover windows or set up a screen to limit light.

 - Extra insulation to deaden noise is also helpful but remember to keep ventilation holes clear.
 Ideally, a good flow of air should be achieved but without gaps being left for stray fireworks to enter the hen house.